For Specific FAQs for Students please review:

 How long could this labour disruption last?

-The University is committed to reaching an agreement with CUPE 3903.
+The University is committed to reaching an agreement with all CUPE 3903 units.
 Visit this website for the most up-to-date and accurate information about the labour disruption.

 I’m a parent and I’m concerned about the academic impact on my child.
 Who can I discuss this with?